-If this is your first time creating a life coaching contract, it might seem like a daunting task.
-It might make you question if you really need to go through all these legal contracts and headaches to start helping people with life coaching.
 The answer is yes, you absolutely should never coach without a contract — BUT, by the end of this article, you’ll see that it isn’t as scary as it may seem.

-In this guide, we’ll go through everything your life coaching agreement contract should contain, so you can turn all that baffling legal mumbo jumbo into a professional coaching contract that empowers you and your life coaching business.
+In this guide, we’ll go through everything your life coaching agreement contract should contain so you can turn all that baffling legal mumbo jumbo into a professional coaching contract that empowers you and your life coaching business.

 Life Coaching Contract Template: What to Include